 Metal detectors are not allowed in any park area except to locate lost personal property when authorized by a Special Activity Permit.

-Loggerhead sea turtles are protected by law.
+Loggerhead and other sea turtles are protected by law.
 Anyone who harms the turtles, nests or hatchlings is subject to prosecution.
 Do not enter marked nesting sites on foot or by vehicle.

 Nesting shorebirds are protected by law.
 Anyone who harms the birds, nests, or chicks is subject to a fine.
 Do not enter marked nesting areas on foot or by vehicle.
 Anyone who enters the sites, harms or harasses the birds is subject to a fine.